hanjingo/doc/interview.md

 For more info, see: [SQL](DB/sql.md)

+#### What are Aggregate and Scalar functions?

+Aggregate functions perform calculations across multiple rows and return a single value per group.
+Scalar functions operate on each row individually and return one value per row.
+Aggregate examples include SUM, COUNT, AVG, MIN, MAX.
+Scalar examples include UPPER, LOWER, ROUND, LEN, DATEADD, and GETDATE.

+For more info, see: [SQL#Aggregation Functions](DB/sql.md)

 #### What is User-defined function?
 What are its various types?

 A **User-Defined Function** is a reusable database routine that accepts parameters, performs calculations or data manipulation, and returns a value.
 Unlike stored procedures, UDFs can be used inline in SQL statements (e.g., `SELECT`, `WHERE`).

 For more info, see: [SQL#User-Defined Function (UDF)](DB/sql.md)

+#### What are UNION, MINUS and INTERSECT commands?

+UNION, MINUS (called EXCEPT in some databases), and INTERSECT are set operators that combine results from two or more SELECT statements.
+UNION returns all distinct rows from both queries.
+INTERSECT returns only rows common to both queries.
+MINUS/EXCEPT returns rows from the first query that are not in the second.
+All require the same number and compatible types of columns.

+For more info, see: [SQL#UNION](DB/sql.md)

+#### What is an Alias in SQL?

+An alias is a temporary, alternate name assigned to a table or column for the duration of a query.
+It improves readability, simplifies complex queries, and is essential for self-joins or subqueries.
+It does not permanently rename the database object.

+For more info, see: [SQL#ALIASES](DB/sql.md)

 ### Query